A. J. Gass

-A. J. Gass (born November 29, 1975) is an American former professional football linebacker who played his entire 10-year career with the Canadian Football League's Edmonton Eskimos.
+A. J. Gass (born November 29, 1975) is an American former professional football linebacker and is the linebackers coach for the Montreal Alouettes of the Canadian Football League (CFL).
+He played for ten seasons for the Edmonton Eskimos and is a two-time Grey Cup champion after winning in 2003 and 2005.

+Early life

 Gass attended Servite High School and was the defensive MVP of the Sunset League, All CIF Southern Section and All State defensive back in 1992.

+College career

-Gass attended Fresno State University and was an all-conference first-team linebacker in 1996 and 1997, leading the conference in tackles in 1996 with 150.
+Gass attended Fresno State University and played for the Bulldogs football team.
+He was an all-conference first-team linebacker in 1996 and 1997, leading the conference in tackles in 1996 with 150.